Shen-Language/shen-cl/README.md

 An executable is generated for each platform in its platform-specific output directory under `bin/` (e.g. `bin/sbcl/shen.exe`).
 Per typical naming conventions, it is named `shen.exe` on Windows systems and just `shen` on Unix-based systems.

 Startup scripts can be specified on the command line by preceding them with a `-l` flag.
-If any startup scripts are specified this way, they will be loaded in order and then `(shen-cl.exit 0)` will be called.
+If any startup scripts are specified this way, they will be loaded in order and then `(cl.exit 0)` will be called.
 If none are, the Shen REPL will start as usual.
 Either way, all command line arguments will be accessible with `(value *argv*)`.

-When starting Shen via `make`, command line arguments can be passed through like this: `make run-sbcl Args="-l bootstrap.shen -flag"`.
+When starting Shen via `make`, command line arguments can be passed through like this: `make run-sbcl Args="-l bootstrap.shen -e (run)"`.

 ## Releasing